 So, who should use email marketing?
 Among others, these people:

-i).
-Authors: Do you write a blog or books?
-Or do you create and sell information products?
-Then you should use email marketing to connect with customers, network with fellow authors and notify prospects (and customers) when your new book or blog is live.
+- Authors: Do you write a blog or books?
+Or, do you create and sell information products?
+Then, you should use email marketing to connect with customers, network with fellow authors and notify prospects (and customers) when your new book or blog is live.

-iv).
-Public Speakers, Consultants: Are you keynoting or presenting at an upcoming conference or event?
+- Public Speakers, Consultants: Are you a keynote speaker or presenting at an upcoming conference or event?
 You could significantly increase the number of attendees if you send invitations to your email list subscribers.
-Consultants also need an email list in order to maintain a steady flow of clients.
+Consultants also need an email list, in order to maintain a steady flow of clients.

-v).
-Digital Marketers, Information Marketers: Digital marketers can use email marketing to improve online credibility and communicate with their prospects.
+- Digital Marketers, Information Marketers: Digital marketers can use email campaigns to improve online credibility and communicate with their prospects.
 If you sell information online, make no mistake about it – growing an email list will give you a solid advantage.

-vi).
-Manufacturers, Wholesalers & Retailers: People in this group who deal in physical products (e.g., shoes, apparel, cars, sports equipment) can use email marketing to notify prospects and customers about new deals, new arrivals, and new developments in their product lines.
+- Manufacturers, Wholesalers & Retailers: People in this group who deal in physical products (e.g., shoes, apparel, cars, sports equipment) can use email marketing campaigns to notify prospects and customers about new deals, new arrivals and new developments in their product lines.

 Benefits of email marketing: Email marketing has at least 10 benefits that make it worth your while to invest in growing a loyal list of subscribers.

-Mobile marketing may be dominating right now, but email has always trounced Twitter, Facebook, LinkedIn. and blogging in terms of lead and sales generation.
-In a nutshell, the benefits of email include:
+Mobile marketing may be dominating right now, but effective email marketing has always trounced Twitter, Facebook, LinkedIn, and blogging, in terms of lead and sales generation.

 Email marketing is highly case-specific.
 The exact strategy that works for another email marketer may not work for you.